 We just heard today that the Congregation cannot build vents on the rear of the second floor because the rear abuts 91 Central Park West.
 But, we don't see this relationship on the drawings provided by the Congregation.
-The drawings should compare the variance plans and the current plans, showing adjoining buildings and measurements.
+And, because the plans modifications of the prior plans that you approved, the drawings should compare the variance plans and the current plans, showing adjoining buildings and measurements.
 That is the kind of detail that is required.

-As to programmatic needs, the Board should not accept mere assertions as proof.18 The Board must also consider that the income received from the sale of Condominiums is not \$30 million as in the 2008 proceeding19, but \$60 million dollars.20
+As to programmatic needs, the Board should not accept mere assertions as proof.18 The Board must also consider that the